mre/endler.dev/content/2020/rust-compile-times/index.md

 build machine.
 I can use it in combination with [Visual Studio Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).

+## Compile in the Cloud

-Finally, if you don't have a dedicated machine yourself, you can compile in the cloud instead.
+If you don't have a dedicated machine yourself, you can offload the compilation process to the cloud instead.
 [Gitpod.io](https://gitpod.io/) is superb for testing a cloud build as they provide you with a beefy machine (currently 16 core Intel Xeon 2.30GHz, 60GB RAM) for free during a limited period.
 Simply add `https://gitpod.io/#` in front of any Github URL.
 [Here is an example](https://gitpod.io/#https://github.com/hello-rust/show/tree/master/episode/9) for one of my [Hello Rust](https://hello-rust.show/) episodes.

+Gitpod has a neat feature called [prebuilds](https://www.gitpod.io/docs/prebuilds).
+From their docs:

+> Whenever your code changes (e.g. when new commits are pushed to your
+> repository), Gitpod can prebuild workspaces.
+> Then, when you do create a new workspace on a branch, or Pull/Merge Request,
+> for which a prebuild exists, this workspace will load much faster, because **all
+> dependencies will have been already downloaded ahead of time, and your code
+> will be already compiled**.

+Especially when reviewing pull requests, this could give you a nice speedup.
+Prebuilds are quite customizable; take a look at the [`.gitpod.yml` config of nushell](https://github.com/nushell/nushell/blob/main/.gitpod.yml) to get an idea.

 ## Download ALL The Crates